 - Largest island in the country.

-Heads up!
-Phuket Island is a dense, tourist-hub within the country.
-This has, in turn, promoted the growth of taxi-mafias running the transport system.
-So apps like Grab, though functional, are 3 times more expensive than in any other province.
+Phuket Island is a dense tourist-hub.
+Over time, this has promoted the expansion of taxi-mafias running the transport system.
+Apps like Grab, though functional, are three times more expensive than in any other province.

-The most affordable modes of transport when navigating from transport terminals, that is, to and from the airport and bus stations, are the Airport bus and Songthaew.
-The latter is a bit rugged, but will get you from point A to B, and Z if you negotiate.
+When navigating from transport terminals such as the airport and bus stations, the most affordable modes of transport are the Airport bus and Songthaew.
+The latter is a bit rugged but will get you from point A to B (and Z if you negotiate).

 Arriving on Phuket Island

-The following tips will help you spend between 75 – 200 Baht on transport to either Rawai, Patong, Kata or Karon beach.
+The following tips will help you travel to Rawai, Patong, Kata, or Karon beaches.